Benjamin-Skinner/benjaminkskinner/personal/src/content/posts/reading-list.md

 6. The Quest for Character (Massimo Pigliucci)
 7. Rome's Last Citizen (Rob Goodman and Jimmy Soni)
 8. Meditations (Marcus Aurelius)
+9. Think, Talk, Create (David Brendel and Ryan Stelzer)
+10. The Right It (Alberto Savoia)

 ## 2022